Frequently asked questions

-ThorCon is the trade name for a hybrid thorium/uranium liquid fuel fission power plant being designed and marketed by ThorCon International.
+ThorCon is a hybrid thorium/uranium liquid fuel fission power plant.
 It is a molten salt reactor.

 Yes.
 Small Modular Reactor is a term usually applied to solid fuel, light water reactors generating up to 300 MW of power.
 Each ThorCon power module can generate 250 MW of electric power.

 ThorCon International will form consortia with investors and national businesses to build fission power plants to sell electricity in developing nations seeking ample, reliable electric power, cheaper than coal.

 ThorCon fuel is a combination of 80% thorium and 20% uranium.
 The uranium is enriched to 19.75% U-235 (LEU20).
 The fuel will be delivered to the plant as fluoride salts.